The Craving (1918 film): Reception

-Variety's review of The Craving was mixed, finding the story to be lacking and the cinematography "not particularly extraordinary."
+Varietys review of The Craving was mixed, finding the story to be lacking and the cinematography "not particularly extraordinary."

 Moving Picture World reviewer Margaret I. MacDonald also gave a mixed review, finding that effects were well made, but the story's message was not communicated clearly.

 Wid's Daily gave a positive review, despite noting that the story was "incidental" to the film, existing as a structure to feature the trick effects.